mikaelkindborg/VimanaCode/README.md

 The PHP version is by far the most friendly to get started with.

 As the next step I might do a JavaScript implementation.

+UPDATE: First version of JavaScript implementation runs the factorial function.
+Also began doing a simple coding workbench with Amiga-inspired colors.

 ## Hello World